pingcap/docs-cn/dm/relay-log.md

 The Data Migration (DM) relay log consists of several sets of numbered files containing events that describe database changes, and an index file that contains the names of all used relay log files.

-After DM-worker is started, it automatically migrates the upstream binlog to the local configuration directory (the default migration directory is `<deploy_dir>/<relay_log>` if DM is deployed using TiUP).
+After relay log is enabled, DM-worker automatically migrates the upstream binlog to the local configuration directory (the default migration directory is `<deploy_dir>/<relay_log>` if DM is deployed using TiUP).
 The default value of `<relay_log>` is `relay-dir` and can be modified in [Upstream Database Configuration File](/dm/dm-source-configuration-file.md).
+Since v5.4.0, you can configure the local configuration directory through `relay-dir` in the [DM-worker configuration file](/dm/dm-worker-configuration-file.md), which takes precedence over the configuration file of the upstream database.

 When DM-worker is running, it migrates the upstream binlog to the local file in real time.
 The sync processing unit of DM-worker, reads the binlog events of the local relay log in real time, transforms these events to SQL statements, and then migrates these statements to the downstream database.

 This document introduces the directory structure and initial migration rules DM relay logs, and how to pause, resume, and purge relay logs.